ShHasanzadeh/IOT_Technology/README.md

 ## To become an IoT Developer ✔️
 This post to 2 road ways :

-.Embedded IoT Developer 🧑‍💻
+Embedded IoT Developer 🧑‍💻
-.IoT Application Developer 🧑‍💻
+IoT Application Developer 🧑‍💻

-The Way the road maps are structured are as follows:
+### The Way the road maps are structured are as follows:

->Programming Languages
+Programming Languages
->Concepts
+Concepts
 Tools
 Embedded IoT Developer
 Programming Languages 💻: